ibm-cloud-docs/account/ts-lite-instance.md

 There's a limit of one instance per Lite plan to ensure that these plans stay free.
 For more information about Lite account features, see [Lite account](/docs/account?topic=account-accounts#liteaccount).
 {: tsCauses}

 You can create more instances of the service by selecting one of the billable service plans, which are available in the billable accounts.
-To upgrade to a billable account from the console, go to **Manage** > **Account**, and select **Account settings**.
+To upgrade to a billable account from the console, go to **Manage** > **Account** in the {{site.data.keyword.cloud_notm}} console, and select **Account settings**.
 {: tsResolve}

 If you don't want to upgrade from a Lite account and are no longer using your existing Lite service instance, you can delete the existing Lite plan instance from the dashboard and then create a new instance.
 When you delete the Lite plan instance, all of the data that is associated with that instance is deleted and isn't recoverable.